tools-aoeur/redmine_editauthor/README.md

 # Redmine Edit Author

-Redmine plugin that allows to change the issue author on edit or creation.
+A Redmine plugin that allows changing the issue author during editing or creation.

 ## Installation

-Follow standard Redmine plugin installation procedure.
+Follow the standard Redmine plugin installation procedure:

- * Move `redmine_editauthor/` to `$REDMINE/plugins/`.
+ * Move the `redmine_editauthor/` directory to `$REDMINE/plugins/`.

 ## Configuration